Here’s How Female Brains Stay ‘Younger’ Than Male Brains

-While many females complain they got the short end of the stick biologically, a new study proves that female brains have an advantage over male brains, KSL is reporting.
+While many females complain they got the short end of the stick, biologically, a new study proves that female brains have an advantage over male brains, KSL is reporting.
 Scientists have found that female brains, on average, are years younger than a male brain — which can play a part in developing neurological diseases, like Alzheimer’s.
 These new findings were published in the scientific journal Proceedings of the National Academy of Sciences of the United States on Monday, February 4.

 “So what we need to understand is how brain aging contributes to diseases such as Alzheimer’s disease, and why some people are more or less resilient to developing Alzheimer’s and other brain diseases,” summarized Dr. Manu S. Goyal, lead author of the study and an assistant professor of radiology and neurology at Washington University in St. Louis.